KDAB/kuesa/README.md

 Kuesa Runtime requires Qt 3D from Qt 5.12.8, Qt 5.14.2 or Qt 5.15.

+Note: not all features are working with Qt 5.12.8.

 Earlier Qt 3D versions can still be used but might be suffering from bugs that have been identified and fixed since.